 One one-year fellowship position is available every academic year under the directorship of Christopher Leveque, MD.
-The Houston Methodist Hospital is known internationally for its cardiovascular surgery department; the fellow will have ample opportunities to respond to complex transfusion problems presented by this service in pre-operative, intra-operative, and post-operative care arenas.
+The Houston Methodist Hospital is known internationally for its cardiovascular surgery department; the fellow will have ample opportunities to respond to complex transfusion problems presented by this service in preoperative, intraoperative, and postoperative care arenas.
 Methodist also has very active surgical services for orthopedic, organ transplant, neurosurgical, ENT, urologic, and general surgery.
 In addition, the hospital has hematology/oncology services with associated complex transfusion situations, as well as a busy bone marrow/stem cell transplant service.
-The fellow will be introduced to the human leukocyte antigen (HLA) service and parentage testing.
+The fellow will be introduced to the human leukocyte antigen (HLA) service.
 The hospital has a blood donor center with both in-house and mobile blood collection facilities.
-The blood donor center also houses a busy apheresis center that performs over 1,000 therapeutic procedures annually, as well as performing many stem cell collections for in-house transplants and the National Marrow Donor Program.
+The blood donor center also houses a busy apheresis center that performs over 3,000 therapeutic procedures annually, as well as performing many stem cell collections for in-house transplants and the National Marrow Donor Program.
 As the fellowship progresses, the fellow will assume increased responsibilities in the overall management of the blood bank and transfusion service.

 Candidates must be board certified or board eligible in Clinical Pathology or Anatomic/Clinical Pathology.
 Candidates must be eligible for a Texas Physician-In-Training Permit or hold a full physician Texas licensure.